 Do We Need Food Service Licenses to Serve Food in Concessions?

 Like any booster club all-star, you want to make sure you have your “i’s” dotted and your “t’s” crossed before you start selling food at your concession stand.
-As you gear up for the rapidly approaching season, you may have found yourself wondering, “Do we need food service licenses to run a concession stand?”
+As you gear up for the rapidly approaching season, and start to think about food preparation, food safety, rubber gloves, cleaning supplies, and other concession issues you may not have considered before, you may have found yourself wondering, “Do we need food service licenses to run a concession stand?”

 To help you adhere to local and county regulations, let’s explore some general guidelines regarding concession stand licensing requirements.